w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - To transform data
 - To support the transformation

-The (DIKW) pyramid abstracts many techniques and algorithms
+The (DIKW) pyramid abstracts many techniques and algorithms.

 - Standardization
 - Integration